AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

-In the chart provided below, our aim was to identify the dairy product that exhibited a decrease in prices each year.
-As a result, I've highlighted this trend with a red rectangle.
+In the chart below, our objective was to identify the dairy product that experienced the most significant price decrease each year.
+Consequently, I have marked it with a red rectangle for clarity.

 ![image-left]({{ 'assets/img/for_posts/food_prices/question_3/heatmap_with_cow_3.png' | absolute_url }}){: .align-left}